CP1404/Practicals/prac_10/README.md

 5. Write and test (using doctest) a function to format a phrase as a sentence - starting with a capital and ending with a single full stop.
 See the comments for how to do this step by step, taking note that you should write your tests _ before_ your code.
-   E.g. the function should change "hello" into "Hello."
+   E.g., the function should change "hello" into "Hello."

 # Wikipedia API & Python Library